arildoosilva/ESGFready/README.md

 # ESGFready

-Script to check if the user's system is ready to download and visualize data through ESGF.
+Script to check and install the requirements needed to download and visualize data through ESGF.

 ## On Mac or Linux